Located near Columbus Circle, Zai Lai is a cozy Homestyle Taiwanese Spot Serving Family Favorites including Rice Bowls, Noodles, and Street Eats

 Cousin's Beef Noodle Soup

 One of my favorite memories from Taiwan was meandering down small alleys in search of the next great bowl of beef noodle soup with Cousin Ning.
-Cousin Ning taught me the ins and outs of a good Beef Noodle Soup: smooth, rich broth, just a bit of chew on the noodles, the perfect beef shank texture, and just the right amount of acidity from the pickled mustard greens.
+Cousin Ning taught me the ins and outs of a good Beef Noodle Soup: smooth, rich broth, just a bit of chew on the noodles, the perfectly tender beef texture, and just the right amount of acidity from the pickled mustard greens.

 Auntie's Steamed Pork Bun